The Psychedelic Diaries, Vol VII: Seven challenges to macrodosing

 You’ll be glad you got through them, but that’s easier said than done.
 Especially when you’re off in the 5th dimension and in a face-to-face dance with the skeletons in your closet.

-In addition, it's a gradient scale, like with the gym: the longer it’s been since your last session, the more it may hurt.
+It’s a gradient scale, like with the gym: the longer it’s been since your last session, the more it may hurt.
 Fortunately, once you work through your inner demons, the harder trips become very rare.

 But, if you schedule recurring visits after that, the maintenance cleanings will be much easier.